 2. We think the standard steering wheel in V/S/XC 60 and 90 series looks cheap and funky and does not give you a solid, secure luxury look and feel.
 The first thing my wife told me was she doesn't like the new steering wheel.
 We have owned 10 Volvos over the years and never had a problem with the steering wheel look.
 I think that I remember watching an XC90 review and the reviewer said they wished the steering wheel had a more luxurious look.

-3. As long time Volvo customers we always liked the interiors because they were luxury but also had a solid, utilitarian look and feel.
+3. As long time Volvo customers we always liked the interiors because they were luxury but had a solid, utilitarian look and feel.
 We feel the new Volvo interiors are starting to become a little too funky and are losing that.
 The two piece rim steering wheel feels cheap and uncomfortable.
 The dash vents with silver knobs are a turn off and should look like rear pillar vents.
 The shift boot was nicer in previous models.
 The font where it says warning on the visor has a not Volvo cheap look.
 We would prefer manual controls like a Range Rover.
 Then most new Volvo interiors we see have no traditional dark wood grain which more should have.
 We feel the panoramic roof should be an option because we would prefer to not have it.
-As long time Volvo owners we feel slightly alienated by the latest interiors and prefer the look of new Range Rover and Audi interiors.
+As long time Volvo owners we feel slightly alienated by the latest interiors.

 4. I feel that having vehicles made in China or a Chinese brand printed on the windows will turn off US buyers that will go with competitors instead.
 This was one of the first things I noticed after sitting in some new Volvos and I believe this is not what US buyers want to see in a luxury vehicle brand like Volvo.
 The only Volvos that should be made in China would be the 40 series.

 Volvo Needs Better Marketing